 - occupier’s liability accidents

-It is important to note that there are strict time limits within which to begin a legal action for Personal Injury.
+It is important to note that there are strict time limits within which to begin legal action for personal injury.
 Generally, you have three years from the date of accident to bring a claim; although there are a few exceptions, which our legal team will be able to advise you upon.

 Our personal injury solicitors provide other services in addition to recovery of compensation.
-We assist with:
+We also assist with: